background image

 We begin with meeting for a 55 minute introductory session where you talk about your reasons for coming to therapy and what you would like from having it.
 You may decide from week to week if you want a further session; after a couple of sessions, if you choose to continue, I will recommend short term or longer term counselling, but it will depend on what works for you.

 Although we talk only about you, my style is friendly and conversational.
 We'll explore the issues on your mind and what they are doing to your life.
 We'll look at the coping strategies that you use; where they keep you stuck and where they are still useful to you.
 We'll work through these so that you can stop repeating in a way that harms you and help you to be free of these patterns.
-In our search, we'll find out about your childhood experiences and how they still weigh on you, holding you back from progressing and having the life that you hope for.
+In our search, we'll find out about your early experiences and how they still weigh on you, holding you back from progressing and having the life that you hope for.

 Can I arrange sessions after work?